brettlangdon/buildparser/README.md

-buildparser
+BuildParser
 ===========

-Python package for parsing a build spec(s) from a config file
+A specification and parser for project build configuration.